JeroenBer/WidgetCenterProxy/README.md

 If you run build.fat.sh you'll get WidgetCenterProxy framework, which will be used by WidgetCenterProxyBinder project.
 You can use WidgetCenterProxyBinder in your app to handle iOS14 widgets.

-# Upgrade to .NET 8
+# Upgrade to .NET 9

-Upgraded to .NET8.
-Build with XCode 15.2.
+- Upgraded to .NET9.
+Build with XCode 16.2.
+- Added support for Arm64 (M processor) simulator

 ## To build: